dgraeber/seed-farmer/docs_v2/docs/concepts/index.md

-# Core Concepts
+# Concepts

 This section explains the fundamental concepts behind Seed-Farmer, providing a deeper understanding of how the system works and its key architectural principles.

 ## Overview

-Seed-Farmer is a GitOps-based framework for deploying Infrastructure as Code (IaC) modules across multiple AWS accounts and regions.
+Seed-Farmer is a [GitOps-based](https://opengitops.dev/) framework for deploying Infrastructure as Code (IaC) modules across multiple AWS accounts and regions.
 It orchestrates deployments using AWS CodeBuild while maintaining security, scalability, and auditability.

 ## Architecture